in28minutes/in28minutes.com/flashcard-java-1-introduction.md

     description: Java Development Kit is an acronym for the bundle needed to compile (with the compiler) and run (with the JRE bundle) your Java program.
 JDK = JRE + Compilers + Debuggers.
   - title: Java LTS Version
     description: A Java LTS (long-term support) release is a version of Java that will remain the industry standard for several years.
 Example Java 7, 8, 11 and 17.
+  - title: JShell
+    description: The Java Shell tool (JShell) is an interactive tool for learning the Java programming language and prototyping Java code.
+JShell is a Read-Evaluate-Print Loop (REPL), which evaluates declarations, statements, and expressions as they are entered and immediately shows the results.
+  - title: MyFirstJavaProgram
+    description: ```java
+    public class MyFirstJavaProgram{
+     public static void main{
+     System.out.println("Hello World");
+     }
+    }
+    Output: Hello World
+    ```
   - title: Compiler
     description: A compiler in Java converts the source code into a machine-code or bytecode code, and that is then executed.
 It is platform-independent.
   - title: IDE